groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/word-document-processing/extract-table-of-contents-from-word-document/_index.md

 weight: 13
 url: /net/word-document-processing/extract-table-of-contents-from-word-document/
 ---

+# Extract Table of Contents from Word Document

 ## Introduction
 In this tutorial, you will learn how to use GroupDocs.Parser for .NET to extract the Table of Contents (TOC) from a Word document step-by-step.
 GroupDocs.Parser is a powerful library that allows you to work with various document formats programmatically.
 ## Prerequisites